Ladies and gentlemen, a serious sociological question.

 There are no statistics on how many NFL players use it because it's not a tattletale program, so nobody knows.

-The only time somebody brings it up is when an accident like this happens and it becomes obvious that the number was not called by this player for the uh for the Dallas Cowboys.
+The only time somebody brings it up is when an accident like this happens and it becomes obvious that the number was not called by this player for the for the Dallas Cowboys.

-And the league Has a contract with various car services wherever in America.
+And the league has a contract with various car services wherever in America.

-You get a car half an hour, take you home.
+You get a car, half an hour, take you home.

 And as I say, it's not a tattletale program.